IlyAIMY: History

 ilyAIMY was originally inspired by a four-member musical ensemble called "i love you And I MIss You" formed in the mid-1990s, with members rob Hinkal, William Schaff, Carin Wagner (now Sloan), and Sonny Roelle, all of whom were students at the Maryland Institute College of Art.
 The band released a two-cassette (90 minutes each) collection of songs, and it recorded another that was not released.

-Heather Lloyd joined the band in the summer of 2001, and Kristen Jones joined in 2009.
-Sharif Kellogg, Rowan Corbett, and Joey Jenkins joined the band as well.
+ilyAIMY was formed in 1999.
+The band released its first album under the name ilyAIMY in 2003.
+Heather Aubry Lloyd joined the band in the summer of 2001.
+Rowan Corbett and Sharif joined around 2003.
+Kristen Jones joined in 2009.
+Joey Jenkins joined around 2017.

 The band, primarily in the form of Hinkal and Lloyd, has toured the country since September 1, 2003.

-The band is known for its high-energy blend of folk, jazz, acoustic rock, and blues.
+The band is known for its high-energy blend of folk, jazz, rock, soul, and blues.

 Name etymology

-The name ilyAIMY is an acronym for "I love you and I miss you" inspired by William Schaff's musical ensemble of the same name.
+The name ilyAIMY is an acronym for "I love you and I miss you", inspired by William Schaff's musical ensemble of the same name.